wp-invoice/wp-invoice/readme.txt

 == Upgrade Notice ==

+= Version 3.08.7 =
+* Fixed critical issue with the way invoices appear on the invoice page.

 = Version 3.08.6 =
 * Fixed conflicts with Simple Facebook Connect and SEO by Yoast plugins.